 \subsubsection{KIC 12008916}

-KIC 12008916 is a low-luminosity red giant in the original Kepler field and is one of the benchmark stars in the Kepler astroseismic sample \citep{https://doi.org/10.1002/asna.201612371}.
+KIC 12008916 is a low-luminosity red giant in the original Kepler field and is one of the benchmark stars in the Kepler asteroseismic sample \citep{https://doi.org/10.1002/asna.201612371}.
 The star has a well-resolved, solar-like oscillation spectrum.
-The lightcurve exhibits stochastic variability which is stable and stationary over longer timescales, providing an ideal testbed for ARIMA modelling.
+Its light curve exhibits stochastic variability which is stable and stationary over longer timescales, providing an ideal test-bed for ARIMA modelling.

-We use lightcurve data from the Kepler Quarter $00$, corresponding to the year of 2009 (Figure \ref{kic_lc}).
+We use light curve data from the Kepler Quarter $00$, corresponding to the year of 2009 (Figure \ref{kic_lc}).

-The Pre-search Data Conditioning Search Aperture Photometry flux (PDCSAP) flux was used for this analysis, which was found to be significantly autocorrelated, as seen from the ACF/PACF plots in the top panel of Figure \ref{kic_acf}.
-The results of the ADF and KPSS stationarity tests confirm the time series data to be stationary.
-An ARIMA grid search, with $d=0$ fixed, revealed ARIMA$(0,0,1)$ as the best fit model ($\log{P_{\text{max}}}=-0.0014 \pm0.76$) despite the significant autocorrelation present beyond first lag in the data.
-The results of the grid search are shown in Figure \ref{kic_heatmap}.
+The Pre-search Data Conditioning Simple Aperture Photometry (PDCSAP) flux was used for this analysis, which was found to be significantly autocorrelated, as seen from the Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF) plots in the top two panels of Figure \ref{kic_acf}.
+The results of the ADF and KPSS stationarity tests confirmed the time series data to be stationary.